lrowleyabel/lrowleyabel.github.io/pages/projects.markdown

 <h1>Digital Society Project</h1>

-<p>I worked at the University of Nottingham, creating and analysing a dataset on the French 2022 parliamentary elections for the Digital Society Project.
+<p>I worked at the University of Nottingham, creating and analysing a dataset on the French 2022 parliamentary elections for the <a href = "http://digitalsocietyproject.org/">Digital Society Project</a>.
 The dataset collected together Twitter data from all candidates in the election in order to analyse online rhetoric and campaigning practices.
 Against the backdrop of the success of far-right politicians in France, the data is being used to examine hate speech and nationalist language in political messaging.</p>

 </div>